Bacteria and Contaminants

 What is this cat doing?
 Self-Selection.
 He/she is trying to kill gut bacteria with the chemicals in the tap water.

-If your animal is sourcing tap or toilet water, while some may think this is cute, this “has a purpose”.
-What your animal is trying to do, is use the chemicals in the water to kill bacteria in their gut.
-This is a massive SOS to you, the pet parent.
+If your animal is sourcing tap or toilet water, while some may think this is cute, this “has a purpose This is a massive SOS to you, the pet parent.

-Take this seriously, for them to do this, means they have a toxic load which they are not able to source the minerals they need to kill off the bacteria.
+Please take this seriously, for them to do this, means they have a toxic load so great which they are not able to source the minerals they need to kill off the bacteria.

 Please reach out.
-This will be impacting their entire system.
+This toxic load will be impacting their entire system.

 The bottled water industry sold us 13.7 billion US dollars of plastic water in 2017 alone, so clearly the public has bought the message that bottled water is best.
 But drinking from plastic poses serious health threats.
 There is also, of course, the monumental environmental impact to consider, as shown below.
 Our oceans are drowning in plastic.